yasimba/ParkingManagementSystem/README.md

 	sudo ./ghmain
 	```

-5. Change internationalization options to the 104 key US keyboard by opening a terminal and using the command
+8. Change internationalization options to the 104 key US keyboard by opening a terminal and using the command
     sudo raspi-config

+9. If interested in using Microsoft Windows' built-in Remote Desktop Connection:
+	1.  sudo apt-get install -y tightvncserver
+	2.  sudo apt-get install -y xrdp

+10. Otherwise, from the Start Menu->Preferences->Raspberry Pi Configuration->Interfaces set vnc to Enabled.

-6. Once you have connected to the internet via wired ethernet or Wi-Fi also use the terminal:
+11. Once you have connected to the internet via wired ethernet or Wi-Fi also use the terminal:

     1.  \#!/bin/bash